 The Enterprise, Cooperative Purchasing Fund is used to account for the cooperative purchasing activities for local school districts and activities performed as a service to staff and consist primarily of vending machine operations.

 The Agency also reports the following fiduciary fund:

-The Agency Fund is used to account for assets held by the Agency as an agent for individuals, private organizations and other governments.
-The Agency Fund is custodial in nature, assets equal liabilities, and does not involve measurement of results of operations.
+The Custodial Fund is used to account for assets held by the Agency as an agent for individuals, private organizations and other governments.

 C. Measurement Focus and Basis of Accounting